akkeris/taas/docs/API-Reference.md

 `POST /v1/diagnostic/{diagnostic}/hooks`

-Create TaaS build and release hooks on a targeted app for a specific diagnostic.
+Create TaaS build and release hooks on a diagnostic's target app.
+These are normally added during the diagnostic registration process.

 **CURL Example**